 Did you find an old birthday check and want to know “do checks expire?”
 The holidays are over and maybe you still haven’t had time to run to the bank or ATM to cash grandma’s check.
 The good news is you may still have time.

-A check does not technically have an expiration date, however, the check becomes “stale-dated” after six months.
+Personal, business, and payroll checks are good for up to 6 months (180 Days).
+After six months the check technically becomes “stale-dated”.
 Once a check becomes stale-dated, it is up to the bank to decide whether it will honor or reject it.

 Depending on the type of check and its void date, you may be able to still have it be honored by your bank or credit union.
 Consider the payment method and your unique situation to see what’s possible for you and your money: